tumultousRamen/parking_system_tester/README.md

 2. Bus vehicle parking at the station
 3. Simulatenous vehicle arrivals at different entry points.

+In addition to the core testing requirements, we also test the following conditions:
+1. Full parking lot scenario
+2. Zero capacity testing
+3. Negative capacity testing
+4. Invalid vehicle types
+5. Invalid spot IDs

+The project also has the following additonal features:
+1. Vehicle removal
+2. Parking status reporting
+3. Type checking

 The project addresses CI/CD integration requirements by:
 1. autoamted tests triggered for every code commit
 2. Automated tests triggered for every deployment.